Whale Watching Maui

 Maui’s west coast is the best place to see humpback whales.
-We sail out from Mala Ramp in Lahaina: it is right in front of the Maui Nui Basin otherwise known as the Hawaiian Island Humpback Whale Sanctuary.
+Dive Maui sail out from Mala Ramp in Lahaina: it is right in front of the Maui Nui Basin otherwise known as the Hawaiian Island Humpback Whale Sanctuary.

 What are the chances of seeing a whale on a whale watching tour?

 From December 15th to April 15th, the chances of seeing one or more humpback whales are 100%.
 We are so confident about our captain’s spotting capabilities that, should we not see whales, we’ll take you out at sea again, for free!

 Can we swim with whales?

 No. While humpbacks are gentle giants, it is illegal to swim with the whales in Hawaii.
 Swimming with whales is potentially dangerous for you and disruptive to the whales.
 Remember: We are guests in their home.